Raptors Land at Kadena While Japan Waits for Eagles

 The U.S. Air Force has just done something it almost never does: it has put F-22 Raptors on a runway in Japan.

 A package of Raptors landed at Kadena Air Base on the southern Japanese island of Okinawa earlier this week, the most senior officials at Pacific Air Forces have confirmed.
 The deployment is officially temporary.
 The reason for it is not subtle.
-Kadena’s home-station F-15C Eagles, which spent fifty years standing alert against any Chinese aircraft heading for Taiwan or southern Japan, are gone.
+Kadena’s home-station F-15C Eagles, which spent more than four decades standing alert against any Chinese aircraft heading for Taiwan or southern Japan, are gone.
 Their replacement — the brand-new F-15EX Eagle II — has not arrived.
 Until it does, the gap is being plugged with the most expensive air-superiority fighter ever built.

 It is a striking move.
 Raptors are kept on a short leash, both because they are scarce and because every hour they fly in the open eats into their useful life.
 To send them to Kadena is to admit two things at the same time: the F-15EX delay is bad enough to need a real fix, and the situation in the Western Pacific is serious enough that the Pentagon is willing to spend Raptor flight hours to fill the gap.